bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/02_Building_from_sources.rst

     $ git clone https://github.com/bsc-wdc/compss.git
     $ cd compss

 Then, you need to download the embedded dependencies from the git submodules.

 .. code-block:: console

     $ compss> ./submodules_get.sh
     $ compss> ./submodules_patch.sh

 Finally you just need to run the installation script.
-You have to options:
+You have two options:

 .. content-tabs::